lutsen/lagan/README.md

 Property types
 --------------

 Each property type controller is a dependency, added wth Composer.
 This way new property types can be developed seperate from the Lagan project code.
-These property types are now installed by Composer when installing Lagan:
+These are the property types now installed by Composer when installing Lagan:

 - fileselect
 - manytoone